top of page

 Come on!
 We need much more thorough testing and reporting of levels of toxins in our foods and soils.

-Its ridiculous and harmful that agricultural soils of New Zealand are exempted from contamination classification!
+It is ridiculous and harmful that agricultural soils of New Zealand are exempted from contamination classification!

 For you

-If you have unexplained aches and pains, or suffer an illness that has no convincing explanation, consider the possibility that there is a toxin in your body.
-Get hold of me - get tested.
+If you have unexplained aches and pains, or suffer from an illness that has no convincing explanation, consider the possibility that there is a toxin in your body.
+Get hold of me — get tested.
 Don't just take drugs like Prednisone, or Methotrexate.
 These drugs treat nothing more than the symptoms and may do more harm than good, if used for more than a few weeks.

 What is really in your food?